ldennington/ldennington-5260-ai-project/README.md

 Additionally, the below instructions require VS Code to be installed and on your `PATH`.
 See [this section](#viewing-the-code) for VS Code setup instructions.

-If you would like to change the depth bound of the search or remove size limits from the frontier, you can do the following:
+If you would like to change the depth bound of the search or the size limit of the frontier, you can do the following:

 1. Open a Command Prompt.
 0. If you have not already done so, clone this repository.